hanabi/hanabi.github.io/variant-specific/No_Positive_Clues.md

   * Bob tries to blind-play red 1 from his *Finesse Position*, but he instead blind-plays the blue 1.
   * Cathy sees that Donald will go on to misplay the red 2 as the blue 2.
 Thus, this must be a *Double Bluff*, so Cathy blind-plays her *Finesse Position* card.
 It is a green 1 and it successfully plays.
   * Donald knows that he cannot have the blue 2, or else Cathy would not have done anything special.
 Donald's card can be any one-away-from-playable card in the game.
 * *Double Half-Bluffs* are explicitly outlawed.
 In other words, the first blind-play from a *Double Bluff* must be completely unrelated to the card that was clued.
+(This is so that the clue-reciever will have more specific information.)

 ### 5 Ejection